lain3d/HeavenClientNX/README.md

 ## Setting up your SD card
 - Move the resulting .nro from the switch-build directory to the ```switch``` directory of your SD card.
 - Copy all the .nx files (excluding MapPretty.nx and MapLatest.nx), the fonts folder, and the Settings file to the ```switch/HeavenClient``` directory.
 These nx files are the same ones you would have to have for the pc version [here](https://github.com/ryantpayton/HeavenClient).
-You need to use a wz->nx converter you can get [here](https://drive.google.com/file/d/1Mk3Kq1lY4NTMqylN5sn0-DQNAcoZZRYH/view?usp=sharing).
+You can get the converted files [here](https://drive.google.com/file/d/14mujxsm0e4rM0yt029wjabW92dnRX_O7) or you will need to use a wz->nx converter which you can get [here](https://drive.google.com/file/d/1Mk3Kq1lY4NTMqylN5sn0-DQNAcoZZRYH/view?usp=sharing).
 These wz files MUST be clean, with no wz edits. (plzfix)

 ## Setting up configuration
 - Configure your IP address, account, password, and controls (keyboard mappings to switch controller) all in the Settings file that you put in your ```/switch/HeavenClient``` directory.
 Note that you can use special keys like left ctrl, alt, etc if you put the 'codes' from glfw3 instead of letters.
 See [here.](https://github.com/lain3d/glfw/blob/4373905b73468c3f884f3a2560b592521a5a923e/include/GLFW/glfw3.h#L361)